JasselD/JasselNotes/COMP607/Business Continuity.md

 Clustering:
 - Server cluster:
-	- Group of independent servers working together to prov
+	- Group of independent servers working together to provide high availability and load balancing for application and services
+	- They operate in tandem to ensure the service remains available even if one or more server fa